-The rich reds made by the likes of Alvaro Palacios (best known as the man behind L’Ermita wine) and Carles Pastrana (the head of the famed Clos de L’Obac winery) have appeared on the international wine radar only in the past decade, but more than marking Priorat’s wine debut, these wines mark its Renaissance.
+The rich reds made by the likes of Alvaro Palacios (best known as the man behind L’Ermita wine) and Carles Pastrana (the head of the famed Clos de L’Obac winery) have appeared on the international wine radar only in the past decade.
+Still, more than marking Priorat’s wine debut, these wines mark its Renaissance.
 The region has a winemaking history stretching back to the Middle Ages when monks of the La Cartoixa D’Escaladei (the “Staircase to God” Carthusian monastery) began making wine for Mass.
 This was the first Carthusian order founded in Spain, and Priorat owes its name to the monastery.
-The leader of the monastery called a prior, ruled over his territory (his priorat) with absolute control.
+The leader of the monastery called a prior, ruled over his territory (his Priorat) with absolute control.
 These days the monastery is in ruins, although it is still a favorite destination for visitors to the area.
 When Phylloxera hit in the 19th century, it destroyed the winemaking industry here, and for the following century, farmers turned their attention to other crops like almonds and olives.
 Only in the past few decades have vast swaths of land been devoted to vineyards once again.

 Falset and beyond

 The capital and winemaking epicenter of Priorat is the capital, Falset.
 A busy town huddled around a pretty square, its best known for the Modernist-style cellar of its cooperative.
-Scala Dei, the tiny hamlet just beyond the monastery of the same name, is another winemaking center and is home to several good wine shops and to a few cellars.
-Gratallops is where the fabulous Costers del Siurana winery is located and is a “must do” on your VIP wine tour of Priorat.
+Scala Dei, the tiny hamlet just beyond the monastery of the same name, is another winemaking center and is home to several good wine shops and a few cellars.
+Gratallops is where the fabulous Costers del Siurana winery is located and is a “must-do” on your VIP wine tour of Priorat.

 But the offers of Priorat’s towns pale in comparison to the region’s more natural charms.
 This is a wonderful place for nature lovers since centuries of poverty meant that most of the region looks much as it did in the Middle Ages, with unspoiled natural landscapes interrupted by stone farmhouses, small quaint villages, castle complexes like Siurana, and historic churches and chapels.